algosup/2024-2025-project-1-fpga-team-7/documents/Technical_specifications/Technical_specifications.md

 For this project, we have been given a 'Go Board'.
 Here is the official website of this board : https://nandland.com/the-go-board/
-THis Go Board hadbeen designed to meet the needs of the game while remaining simple to use.
+This Go Board had been designed to meet the needs of the game while remaining simple to use.
 As we can see, there's already, on the board itself a bunch of usefull components for video games.

 ![The Go Board](data/go_board.png)